dkielty2/Cataract_Classification_CNN/README.txt

 A cataract is a medical condition in which the lens of the eye becomes calcified and opaque.
 This gives the appearance of a white pupil that can be seen with the naked eye.

 In cataract_CNN_clf.ipynb, we train a convolutional neural network (CNN) to classify an eye image as having a cataract or not having a cataract.
-The models were trained using cross-validation with XXXXX split.
+The models were trained using 1:3 train/validation split.
 We used kerastuner.tuners.RandomSearch() to perform the training and hyperparameter tuning.

-The CNN model predicted with greater than 90% accuracy on the test set.
+The CNN model predicted with ~90% accuracy on the test set.